thecocode/blog-a-thon/README.md

 - Lastly, do not Plagiarize.

 #### Have any more questions?
-- Ask, any doubt, big or small, by joining our [discord](https://discord.gg/WP8BQvrzzc)
+- Ask, any doubt, big or small, by joining our [discord](https://discord.gg/WP8BQvrzzc).
+We will be more than happy to assist you!

+All the best!
+Keep writing!